gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

     1. *KeyQuencer Panel* goes in `System/Control Panels`
     1. *KeyQuencer Extensions* folder goes in `System`
 1. copy "File" KeyQuencer Extension from `KeyQuencer/Extensions/Archive and Files` install folder to `System/KeyQuencer Extensions`
-1. install [AppleScript 1.1](https://macintoshgarden.org/apps/applescript-11) (specifically Finder Scripting Software, which installes Scriptable Finder 7.1.3 and Finder Scripting Extension)
+1. install [AppleScript 1.1](https://macintoshgarden.org/apps/applescript-11) (specifically the *Finder Scripting Software* option, which installs both Scriptable Finder 7.1.3 and Finder Scripting Extension)
 1. use *KeyQuencer Editor* app or *KeyQuencer Panel* control panel to install the Macro (its in `KeyQuencer/Sample Macros/Command Samples`), or you can create the Macro by hand:
     1. Open *KeyQuencer Panel* control panel
     1. Inside the panel choose File > New Macro